What is an employee value proposition?

 Promoting the business brand and culture

-Step 1: analyse the state of play
+Step 1: Analyse the current state of affairs

 - What motivates employees and candidates to work for the business?